lenderpanel

 Recently asked questions about conveyancing in Bridgwater

-I am buying a new build house in Bridgwater with the aid of help to buy.
-The builders refused to reduce the price so I negotiated 6k of extras instead.
-The sale representative told me not to tell my solicitor about this deal as it would jeopardize my loan with the lender.
+I'm buying a new build house in Bridgwater benefiting from help to buy.
+The developers refused to reduce the amount so I negotiated £7000 of additionals instead.
+The house builders rep suggested that I not disclose to my lawyer about this deal as it will affect my mortgage with HSBC Bank.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.